fronell/dotvim/README.md

 The steps below blow away your existing vim configuration so be careful!

 Its a two-step process with Windows because you cannot create symlinks as a regular user.
-Instead, we have to determine our user profile directory and then open up a command prompt with Admin privileges to create the command prompt.
+Instead, we have to determine our user profile directory and then open up a command prompt with Admin privileges to create the symlink.

 Open a command prompt as a regular user and do the following: